ProjetPP/Documentation/data-model.md

 Example: a triple generated from the question “What is the birth date of George Washington?” could be: `(George Washington, birth date, ?)`.

 #### *list* operators
 There are some operators that manipulate lists.
-Result of these operators do not keep order.
+These operators do not preserve order.

 ##### *union*
 The *union* is an operator of *list⁺ → list* that returns the union of the lists.
 Its notation is the infix `∪` like `l1 ∪ l2 ∪ l3`.